gamemefy/machine-learning-portfolio/README.md

 # machine-learning-portfolio

-Contains portfolio of machine learning projects I carried out.
+Containg portfolio of machine learning projects I carried out and completed.
 Presented in the form of iPython Notebooks, and markdown files.